The wonderful story of the Savoyard Brewers

 In addition to the name Brasseurs Savoyards, they kept the brewing room and then wiped the slate clean of the past.
 Everything else has changed: the packaging line, the design of the labels, the name of the products with the creation of new ranges, the packaging, and of course… the recipes!

-Inseparable from this bold about-face and this bet on the future of organic and craft beer, hiring a seasoned master brewer was a decisive choice.
+Inseparable from this bold about-face and this bet on the future of organic and craft beer, hiring a seasoned brewmaster was a decisive decision.
 Claude Thiery, with 35 years of experience in renowned breweries or on his own, joined the adventure from the start to bring his know-how and his touch of genius to the existing beers: blonde, white, amber, brown, génépi and blueberry.

 After two years of activity, the Brasseurs Savoyards have created a more elaborate range, in the “craft” spirit and inspired by different countries (USA, Belgium, etc.): the Nonne.
 This name may seem incongruous.
 And yet, beer has always been a women's story.